harrison-muncaster/Python-CLI-Tools/slackcli/README.md

 ##### slack export [FILEPATH] [OPTIONS] -u [USER EMAIL] -c [CHANNEL NAME] -d [DATE RANGE]

 ```
-slack export ~/Desktop/file.zip -u dakota@bird.co -c _it_all -d 01/01/2020 02/02/2020
+slack export ~/Desktop/file.zip -u dakota@company.co -c _it_all -d 01/01/2020 02/02/2020
 ```

->Using all 3 options would output a PDF of conversations within the specified date range from channel `_it_all` if the user `dakota@bird.co` was active or mentioned in it.
+>Using all 3 options would output a PDF of conversations within the specified date range from channel `_it_all` if the user `dakota@company.co` was active or mentioned in it.

 ```
-slack export ~/Desktop/file.zip -u bob@bird.co
+slack export ~/Desktop/file.zip -u bob@company.co
 ```
-> Using only the user option would output PDFs of all conversations (DMs, MPDMs, Private / Public channels) the user `bob@bird.co` was apart of / active in for the entire date range of the zip file.
+> Using only the user option would output PDFs of all conversations (DMs, MPDMs, Private / Public channels) the user `bob@company.co` was apart of / active in for the entire date range of the zip file.

 ```
-slack export ~/Desktop/file.zip -c ot-santa-monica
+slack export ~/Desktop/file.zip -c general
 ```
-> Using only the channel option would output a PDF of the channel `ot-santa-monica` history for the entire date range of the zip file.
+> Using only the channel option would output a PDF of the channel `general` history for the entire date range of the zip file.

 ```
 slack export ~/Desktop/file.zip -d 06/17/2019 01/01/2020